MPhil/CIM Dip/MBA PGCert/RSA Fellow

 My interests lie with alternative economics, inclusive growth, industrial policy, local economic development, economic sociology, economic geography, complex adaptive systems, networks, clusters, employment and skills, identity, value, social capital, social innovation, social economy, power and agency.

-I furthermore hold undergraduate degrees in English Literature, Linguistics and Communication, an MPhil in Modern European History, a Postgraduate Certificate in Business Administration, a CIM CAM Marketing Communications Diploma, and 10 years experience in Marketing Communications (design, print, digital, PR, events).
+I furthermore hold undergraduate degrees in English Literature, Linguistics and Communication, an MPhil in Modern European History, a Postgraduate Certificate in Business Administration, a CIM CAM Marketing Communications Diploma, and 10 years experience in Marketing Communications (design, print, digital, PR, events, project management, relationship management).